GoldenbergDaniel/ezLang/README.md

 # EZ-Lang
-EZ Lang is a programming language with an extremely EZ syntax and an interpreter written in python
+EZ Lang is a programming language with an extremely simple syntax designed for fast prototyping

 # Syntax